 Water pH is one of the most important factors determining water quality and safety and is simply a measure of acidity or alkalinity.
 Imagine a scale that runs from 0 to 14, the middle is 7, and that’s neutral.

 Go below 7 and water is acidic, go above and it’s alkaline.

 Why Is It Important To Talk About Water’s pH?

-The acidity or alkalinity is an important factor that determines the quality of your water supply and its safety for use and consumption.
+The acidity or alkalinity of water is an important factor determining the quality of your water supply and its safety for use and consumption.
 Extremes in water pH indicate bad and unsafe water quality.
 Cases of water pollution can render water in rivers and reservoirs acidic.
-This harms aquatic life and makes treatment facilities work harder to remove chemicals that acidify water.
+This harms aquatic life and makes treatment facilities work harder to remove chemicals that acidify the water.

 Understanding Your Body’s Delicate pH Balance

 Your body is sensitive to changes both on the outside and the inside.

 Your body operates within a narrow range of pH to remain healthy, beyond which it starts to succumb to acidity or alkalinity.
 Hence, the water you take in must be within a healthy pH range.

 The optimum blood pH reading for a healthy adult is within 7.35-7.45.
 Your body cannot function properly if there is a long term imbalance that is brought about by a poor diet, poor lifestyle or stress, which make your body fluids acidic.

 The ideal pH level of water for drinking is at least neutral, at 7pH.